patmorin/us/responses-jctb-i.md

 We have added a lemma in the introductory section which states that any pathwidth $p$ graph $G$ contains a sequence of vertices $v_1,\ldots,v_r$ such that $G-\{p_1,\ldots,p_r\}$ has pathwidth at most $p-1$ and $d_G(v_i,v_j)\ge|i-j|$ for each $i,j\in\{1,\ldots,r\}$.
 This is cleaner, shorter, and handles the issue pointed out by the referee.

+**Referee 1 comment**

-- The analysis of section 4.1.2 in order to show the claimed upper bound is not easy to swallow.
+The analysis of section 4.1.2 in order to show the claimed upper bound is not easy to swallow.
 It will be greatly appreciated if you can explain the underlying idea behind the analysis and the chosen functions and weights.
 For example, how is the weight assignment in Lemma 31, n_v, is designed and in order to capture which aspect of the layering structure?
 In Lemma 29, how did you choose the constant n_0?
 To this end, it can be also useful to sketch an idea how the O(log log n)-factor can be saved from the O(log n) colors on trees, and how such an idea is pushed forward in this work.

-* Minor comments.
+**Authors' Response**

+We have added a section here that presents the full proof for trees and outlines the proof for outerplanar graphs (simple $2$-trees) before jumping into the full proof for simple $t$-trees.
+This section also includes a discussion on why the proof for simple $t$-trees ($t\ge 3$) is considerably more difficult than it is for trees and simple $2$-trees.

+**Referee 1 comment**

-- L59: Regarding the first inequality about distance-\ell colouing, one can add a sentence that the number of vertices of the product is at most 3(\ell+1).
+L59: Regarding the first inequality about distance-\ell colouing, one can add a sentence that the number of vertices of the product is at most 3(\ell+1).

+**Authors' Response**

+This isn't actually true.
+Since $P$ can be arbitrarily long, the product can have arbitrarily many vertices.

+**Referee 1 comment**

 - L135: \ell-ranking was defined, not vertex \ell-ranking, at the beginning of the paper.
 Also the definition in L135-137 is much clearer and easier to understand.
 Why not adding it as an equivalent one when you provide the definition first?

 - L145-151: It appears that \ell-centered coloring is distinguished from \ell-ranking in another way too, namely the former concerns a bounded size connected set while the latter concerns bounded diameter graph, but which can have unbounded size.
 Therefore, the stark difference in asymptotic behaviors of respective chromatic numbers may not solely attributed to the difference between "unique" and "unique maximum".
 Can you elaborate on this paragraph?
 - L176, L275: r -> p
 - L233-L236: In the statement of Lemma 11, don't we need